 Server Guide

-Monitor Your Services and Server with Uptime Kuma
+Monitor Your Services with Uptime Kuma: A Beginner's Guide

 Published on March 22, 2026

-Monitoring is one of those things that feels optional until the first outage happens at the wrong time.
-If you run a website, an API, a game server, a mail service, or a small stack of Docker containers, you want to know quickly when something stops responding.
+Monitoring often seems optional until the first outage happens at the worst possible moment.
+If you run a website, an API, a game server, a mail service, or a small Docker stack, you want to know quickly when something stops responding.

-Uptime Kuma is a practical way to cover that gap without building a large monitoring system on day one.
-It is easy to self-host, simple to understand, and flexible enough to monitor different service types from a single dashboard.
+Uptime Kuma is a convenient way to fill this gap without setting up a large monitoring system on day one.
+It is easy to self-host, simple to understand, and flexible enough to monitor different service types in a single dashboard.

-In this post I will focus on the straightforward setup: create useful checks, add notifications through Discord and Pushover, and keep Prometheus and Grafana in mind for later if you want to extend your monitoring stack.
+In this article, I focus on getting started quickly: creating meaningful checks, adding notifications via Discord and Pushover, and keeping Prometheus and Grafana in mind for future monitoring stack expansion.

-It gives you a clean dashboard, enough check types for most real setups, and alerting that is simple to wire into the tools you already use.
+It provides a clear dashboard, enough check types for most real-world setups, and alerting that easily integrates with the tools you already use.

-Watch raw TCP services such as SSH, mail, databases, custom applications, or anything that should answer on a port.
+Monitor raw TCP services like SSH, mail, databases, custom applications, or anything that should respond on a port.

-Confirm that a machine is reachable even before a specific application check starts to fail.
+Check if a machine is reachable before a specific application check fails.

-You do not need a complex rollout.
-One Uptime Kuma instance and a short list of high-value checks already improve your response time when something breaks.
+You don't need a complicated rollout.
+An Uptime Kuma instance and a short list of important checks already significantly improve your response time when something goes down.

 services: